Skip to content

 3 Minutes

-The rate of change is always about the same, as fast as possible, but the directions have shifted back on themselves.
-Twenty years ago, when I was starting out in IT, the focus was to move off the centralized computing platform with terminal interfaces in favor of multiple servers and client access.
-Now we’re shifting back to a centralized platform.
-Of course, back then, it was mainframes and terminals versus today being the cloud and devices (phones, tablets, laptops, etc).
-I suppose with the promise of high mobile bandwidth that makes sense.
+The rate of change is always about the same — as fast as possible — but the directions have shifted back on themselves.
+Twenty years ago, when I was starting out in IT, the focus was moving off centralized computing platforms with terminal interfaces in favor of multiple servers and client access.
+Now we’re shifting back to a centralized model.
+Back then it was mainframes and terminals; today it’s the cloud and devices (phones, tablets, laptops).
+With high mobile bandwidth becoming the norm, that makes sense.

 Containerization